 But would other foods showcase the strengths of nonstick?
 Glazed salmon, marinated in soy-maple glaze before grilling (and brushed with more during grilling), was harder to disengage from cast iron and stainless steel than from nonsticks, which gave us effortless turning.
 As for cleaning, nothing was easier than nonstick—just a few swipes removed most of the caramelized soy-maple gunk.
 It took more scrubbing to remove cooked-on glaze from cast-iron and stainless steel pans.
 (Plain grilled salmon didn’t stick at all, even to cast iron, once pans were thoroughly pre-heated and generously brushed with oil, as we do when cooking outdoors.)

 So we faced a dilemma: Easy-clean nonstick pans made lousy grill marks and greasy burgers.
 Cast iron cooked beautifully but was harder to clean.
 In the end, better grill performance outweighed any other factors.
 Otherwise, why not just use a frying pan?
 Also, cast-iron pans offered a bonus: matching panini presses, included or sold separately.

 Our favorite grill pan turned in a stellar performance, with tall ridges that kept food positioned above fat; the largest cooking surface; great cast-iron heat retention; and an enamel coating that’s easy to clean and even survived 20 dishwasher cycles.
-But at $159.90, it’s an investment, especially since we don’t expect to use it every day.
+But, at more than $150, it’s an investment, especially since we don’t expect to use it every day.
 That's why we also recommend our best buy: Its tall, cast-iron ridges made great grill marks and kept grease away.
-While it’s smaller and lacks enamel coating for easy cleaning, its $33.55 combined price (pan and press) makes it a real bargain.
+While it’s smaller and lacks enamel coating for easy cleaning, it's a real bargain.